 You may already know that we lose muscle naturally as we age.
 We call that “sarcopenia.”
 The connections between your nerves and muscles start to deteriorate once you reach your mid-30s.
-From then on, it typically doesn’t get any better.
+From then on, unless you do something about it, it typically doesn’t get any better.

 On average, adults begin losing 8% of their muscle per decade starting at age 40.
 This means, if you are in your 50s or 60s you have been experiencing decades of gradually worsening functional capability.